 Don’t strain on the toilet.

 Pressure is why hemorrhoids are giving you troubles in the first place, and if’n you’re pushing on the pot, they’re going to get worse.
-If you find yourself having to push a lot, increase your water intake.
+If you find yourself having to push a lot, increase your water intake, or try to eat more high-fiber foods (they keep you regular).
 Nature will take care of the rest.

 The same position for an extended period of time can irritate the hemorrhoids.